YamperAF/Balacord-Playing-Cards/README.md

-NOW YOU HAS BEEN TURNED IN A PLAYING CARD
+NOW YOU HAS BEEN TURNED IN A PLAYING CARD\n

-This texture pack turn the regular playing cards in to balatro discord users playing cards
+This texture pack turn the regular playing cards\n in to balatro discord users playing cards\n

 Credits: